An embedding problem of Noetherian rings into the Witt vectors: Introduction

 In \S~\ref{sec1}, we introduce some notation and recall definitions of some ring theory in the non-Noetherian context.

 In \S~\ref{sec2}, we give only basic part of the theory of Witt vectors with emphasis on lifting of rings of positive characteristic with its Frobenius map to rings of mixed characteristic.

-In \S~\ref{sec3}, we discuss normality and \'etale ring extensions in the non-Noetherian context and it is important to give special care to how these notions are defined in this generality.
+In \S~\ref{sec3}, we discuss normality and \'etale ring maps in the non-Noetherian context and it is important to give special care to how these notions are defined in this generality.

-In \S~\ref{sec4}, we discuss ramified Witt vectors due to Drinfeld to the extent we need (see \cite{CD} for more details) and its connection with the construction of big Cohen-Macaulay algebras.
-Then, we discuss Gabber's refinement of classical Cohen's structure theorem on complete local rings.
+In \S~\ref{sec4}, we discuss the ramified Witt vectors due to Drinfeld to the extent we need (see \cite{CD} for more details) and its connection with the construction of big Cohen-Macaulay algebras.
 This section will be a key part for constructing some big rings.